andresvanegas19/cass-andra/processing/README.md

 all the data processing and make one data

+use the following formula for labeling
+- Relative Strength Index
+- Stochastic Oscillator
+- Simple Moving Average

 ## Source of data
 For data collection it is necessary to first form a robust database with hourly interval data for 6 years, an average of 52560 data to 3155760 data.